 How four visionaries built their super branches from the ground up.

-By offering enhanced local support and personalized service, super branches have become an increasingly popular option for advisors looking to keep their independence, grow their business and work with people who know them by name.
+By offering enhanced local support and personalized service, super branches have become an increasingly popular option for financial professionals looking to keep their independence, grow their business and work with people who know them by name.

 As a result, it’s never been a better time to be an OSJ or branch manager with a goal to build a firm that might one day achieve super-branch status.

-There isn’t a hard-and-fast industry definition of a super branch, but, in general, an OSJ or branch office that supports 10 or more advisors who produce at least $3 million in combined GDC and operate in multiple geographic locations would fit into this category.
+There isn’t a hard-and-fast industry definition of a super branch, but, in general, an OSJ or branch office that supports 10 or more financial professionals who produce at least $3 million in combined GDC and operate in multiple geographic locations would fit into this category.

 The following are the stories of four visionaries who took their firms to that lofty level.
 Their paths and methods may have differed, but each will tell you building a super branch takes a goal, a plan, persistence and the right mix of people.